Hubmakerlabs/replicatr/pkg/config/base/README.md

   - **Example**: `--polloverlap 2`

 ### Commands
 > Note: all subcommands will execute the command and exit.
 The relay will not continue to run as in the general case.
+Only one subcommand should be given per call.
 - **`initcfg`**
   Initialize relay configuration files.